4Cost of living in Ontario

 Entertainment

-• Restaurants: a meal and a non-alcoholic drink sets you back $20-$25 (plus tax and tip).
+• Restaurants: a meal and a non-alcoholic drink sets you back $25-$50 (plus tax and tip)

 Cost of living in Ottawa

 The capital of Canada isn’t Montreal, Vancouver or Toronto—it’s Ottawa.
 Yes, for real.
-It’s picturesque, big enough, often praised for quality of life and it’s very affordable compared to world capital cities.
+It’s picturesque, often praised for quality of life, and it’s pretty affordable compared to other capital cities across the globe.

 Rent prices

-According to the CMHC, average monthly rent for a bachelor apartment is $881, $1095 for a one-bedroom apartment and $1490 for a two-bedroom apartment.
-Other sources like RentSeeker claim the average monthly rent for a bachelor is $1047.
+According to the CMHC, the average monthly rent in Ottawa for a bachelor apartment is $1,172 and a one-bedroom apartment is $1,415.
+Other sources like RentSeeker claim the average monthly rent for a bachelor is $1,480 and a one-bed is $1,713.

-Gatineau is quieter than Ottawa and the tax system is different in Quebec so weigh the pros and cons.
-The biggest downside all locals complain about is traffic—rush hour on interprovincial bridge is complete madness, as many Gatineau residents work for the federal government in Ottawa.
-However, it can work for you if you don’t work the traditional 9-5 (or 8-4) office hours.
+Gatineau is quieter than Ottawa and the tax system is different in Quebec, so weigh up the pros and cons.
+The biggest downside all locals complain about is traffic—rush hour on the interprovincial bridge is complete madness, as many Gatineau residents commute into Ottawa.
+However, Gatineau can work for you if you don’t work the traditional 9-5 (or 8-4) office hours.

 Public transportation

-OC Transpo operates Ottawa’s bus network and the O-train, a brand-new (and already controversial) light-rail system as of 2019.
+OC Transpo operates Ottawa’s bus network and the O-train.

 The Société de Transport de l’Outaouais (STO) operates on the Quebec side.
 Both systems connect (and a few buses run between the two cities) but they remain two distinct companies, each with their own passes and fares.